14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello as follows Owner:Group:Other users. a script that sets the permmissions to the file hello as -rwxrw-r--
+a script that changes the owner and the group owner of -hello to vincent and staff